TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 ::::

 The augmented matrix is nothing more than an abbreviation for a system of equations.
-With the vertical bar we want to indicate that the last column plays a special role, namely, it contains the constants on the right-hand sides of the equations.
+With the vertical bar we want to indicate that the last column plays a special role, namely, it contains the constants on the right  sides of the equations.
 If we denote these terms by the vector

 $$
   \mathbf{b} =  \left[\begin{array}{c}